Published by Healthcare Purchasing News

 Arguably, the building blocks of any supply chain, regardless of industry, centers on three elements of an equation: People, processes and technology.
 Supply chain experts among providers, suppliers and technology companies offer mixed and varying perspectives on how to order the equation.

-Read which building block Prodigo’s VP, Data Analytics, Marketing, & Product Strategy, Marlin Doner, prioritized in this Healthcare Purchasing News article.
+Read which building block Prodigo’s VP, Data Analytics and Product Strategy, Marlin Doner, prioritized in this Healthcare Purchasing News article.

 Click here to read the full article.